 Bottom line?
 Slap a pair of these on your feet and bust out a calorie burn like none other.

-These cycling class shoes are a perfect example of that.
-They are nicely white and silver shoe with a dash of mauve that blends in well with the other gym shoes.
 No one will have any idea that this is a cycling shoe until you clip in and start pedaling.
-It’s Pearl Izumi at it’s finest: form + function + fashion = fitness.
+It’s Pearl Izumi at its finest: form + function + fashion = fitness.

 Color choice aside, they are also a top-notch shoe with that stiff power plate that supports your foot to deliver during the most punishing workout.
-Pearl Izumi is actually one of the only brands that uses carbon fiber in their sole at this price point.
+These guys are actually one of the only brands that use carbon fiber in their sole at this price point.

-Unlike the cycling-only shoes featured on this page, this one gives up a tiny bit of stiffness and power in exchange for more rubber and walking comfort.
-So if you wanted to do some warmup deadlifting before cycling class, you could feasibly do that in these (Ok, so you are probably doing lunges instead of deadlifts, but you get the idea.)
+Unlike the dedicated cycling shoes featured on this page, this one gives up a tiny bit of stiffness and power in exchange for more rubber and walking comfort.
+So if you wanted to do some warm up deadlifting before cycling class, you could feasibly do that in these (Ok, so you are probably doing lunges instead of deadlifts, but you get the idea.)

 Unfortunately, these guys sell out fast.
 So grab them while you can.

-Shimano is once again at the head of the pack with this classic gym class shoe.
+Shimano is once again at the head of the pack with this classic gym class option.

 The sole on these is primarily a nylon and rubber construction.
 It’s very similar to the Izumi’s above, except that the Izumi’s seem to me to have a little more comfort built into their sole.
 However, the sole is ample enough that you will enjoy the added comfort if you will be doing some walking on them.